Mokosh: Sources from the 16th-17th centuries

 There are Polish chronicles relating to East Slavic paganism and mentioning Mokosh, but researchers consider them secondary, as they are based on Old East Slavic sources.
 In the 16th-century work De origine et rebus gestis Polonorum libri XXX by historian Martin Kromer, Mokosh is mentioned among other gods as Mocosi.
 In the Chronicle of the historian Maciej Stryjkowski, published in 1582, in a list of gods whose names are passed down in distorted form, Mokosh is noted as Makosz.
 Mansikka notes that the chronicle itself was compiled from other Polish sources and contains "some fantasies and fabrications".

 According to one of the confessional questions in the 16th century Rule of Saint Sava, the priest had to ask: "Have you wandered with impious women and prayed to the vilas, and Rod, and the rozhanitsy, and Perun, Khors, Mokosh, and drank and ate?".
 Three years of penance with bowing was imposed for the aforementioned sin.
 According to Anichkov, the mention of Perun, Chors and Mokosh was added as an insertion.
 The same question was included in the work K posledovaniyu i ispovedaniyu knyazem, boyaram i vsem pravoslavnym khristianam dukhovnym ottsom from the early 16th century, where two years of penance were imposed for a positive answer to this question.
 The 16th century Khudom nomokanuntse asks: “Did you go to Mokusha?".
-Many researchers believe that under the term Mokusha means "witch doctor".
+Many researchers believe that the term Mokusha as used in this context means, not the goddess, but "witch doctor".
 Akhnikov explained it with the word mokshitʹ "to beg, to whine", changed to "to enchant", "to conjure".
 According to ethnographer Elpidifor Barsov, in the Khudom sel'skom nomokanuntse he possessed, the question was: "Did you go to Mokosha?".
 Shakhmatov refers to an unpublished Word on the Beginning of the Rus' Land in the 16th century inventory of the Rumyantsev Museum No. 358, where the sentence "and Prince Vladimir came to crush the idols of Mokosh and others" is found.

 A work from a collection dating back to the 16th century, which publisher Izmail Sreznevsky calls The Spiritual Instruction of Children, and historian Dmitri Schoeppingk calls Sermon of Saint John Chrysostom, contains the following instruction:

 Hide yourselves from God invisible, people praying to the lineage and rodzanice, Perun and Apollo, and Mokosha and peregynia, and do not approach any god, nor any vile sacrifices.

 Mansikka believes that the names of mythological figures come from a certain work condemning pagans, close to the Sermon by Saint Gregory.